 - Leads to a baccalaureate, associate, or undergraduate professional degree. - Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
-Program completion must prepare the student for gainful employment in a recognized occupation. - ➤ Option 2: This pathway is administered by the WSAC contractor, ANEW, which will administer funding and services for participants in an apprenticeship or preapprenticeship that is offered by a trade or community organization, or that is campus-based but not eligible for state financial aid.
+Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. - ➤ Option 2: This pathway is administered by the WSAC contractor, ANEW, which will administer funding and services for participants in an apprenticeship or preapprenticeship that is offered by a trade or community organization, or that is campus-based but not eligible for state financial aid.